ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 # HTTP

-**R2.1.** The Hypertext Transfer Protocol (HTTP) [@!RFC9110] MUST be used as the transport mechanism for RPP.
+**R2.1** The Hypertext Transfer Protocol (HTTP) [@!RFC9110] MUST be used as the transport mechanism for RPP.

-**R2.2.** RPP SHOULD use the best common practices for designing HTTP based applications, described in [@!BCP56].
+**R2.2** RPP SHOULD use the best common practices for designing HTTP based applications, described in [@!BCP56].
 There MUST be a clear justification when deviating from this.

-**R2.3.** Consistent, predictable and meaningful URL structures MUST be used for identifying, accessing object resources and enable request routing.
+**R2.3** Consistent, predictable and meaningful URL structures MUST be used for identifying, accessing object resources and enable request routing.

-**R2.4.** RPP MUST use the existing HTTP status codes and MUST define application level status codes and map these to HTTP status codes.
+**R2.4** RPP MUST use the existing HTTP status codes and MUST define application level status codes and map these to HTTP status codes.
 RPP MUST NOT redefine existing HTTP status code semantics and when overloading (generic) HTTP status codes with multiple RPP status codes, the provided RPP status code MUST be used by the client to determine the exact nature of the problem.

 # REST

-**R3.1.** The RPP architecture MUST use the principles of the [@!REST] architectural style.
+**R3.1** The RPP architecture MUST use the principles of the [@!REST] architectural style.
 A RPP server MUST conform to at least level 2 of the [@!RICHARDSON] Maturity Model (RMM).

 **R3.2** The RPP architecture MUST follow Resource-Oriented Architecture [@!ROI].

-**R3.3.** The RPP specification MUST strive to minimise round trips between client and server.
+**R3.3** The RPP specification MUST strive to minimise round trips between client and server.
 Approaches, where client would need to make multiple requests each time to discover resource URL or server capabilities in order to perform operation SHOULD be used sparingly and be always well justified.

-**R3.4.** *Merged with R12.1*
+**R3.4** *Merged with R12.1*

-**R3.5.** RPP specifications SHOULD incorporate a machine-readable and well-established API specification, such as [!@OpenAPI] or [@!RAML].
+**R3.5** RPP specifications SHOULD incorporate a machine-readable and well-established API specification, such as [!@OpenAPI] or [@!RAML].
 This will facilitate documentation, testing, code generation, and user-friendly extension descriptions.
 RPP MUST NOT require what API specification technology is to be used.
 The RPP core documents and extension documents may also choose different API specification solutions, this choice is left to the document authors.

+**R3.6** The RPP architecture MUST define a common pattern to allow a single resource to be addressable via multiple, alternative identifiers in its URL.
+The protocol MUST specify that one address is canonical, and any alternative addresses for the same resource MUST be treated as aliases resolving to the canonical resource.

 # Data Model